fkmjec/minuteman/specification.md

 ## current TODO
     * implement a simple flask backend
+    * pick a frontend framework, design the UI
-    * write the form for input
+    * dockerize the whole thing, write Dockerfiles for both tf-serving and the backend
-    * implement the API
+    * implement an API